Nirmal785/TON-MathLib-median/README.md

 **Welcome to The Math World on The Open Network !**

 This repo includes the most important mathematical functions in FunC for training purposes.
-However, some mathematical functions on The Open Network might be useful in real infrastructure contracts such as Oracles.
+However, some mathematical functions on The Open Network might be useful in real infrastructure contracts such as Oracles and Reputation Systems.

 Any finished math function will be listed below: